mihaicrisanbodea/azureFileSystem/README.md

 Replicating file system operations on Microsoft Azure Blob storage.
 CRUD on files and folders.

 ### Getting started

 After installing [AzureBlob.FileSystem](https://www.nuget.org/packages/AzureBlob.FileSystem), check the app.config/web.config file.
-Replace `StorageAccountConnectionString` and `ContainerName` with the correct values for the Azure storage used.
+Replace `AbFsStorageAccountConnectionString` and `AbFsContainerName` with the correct values for the Azure storage used.

 Dependencies need to be registered in the dependency injection container.
 Following registrations are needed (Unity syntax used).